Sync Chrome data across devices

 - Encrypt all synced data with your own sync passphrase means that any synced passwords plus all your other Chrome data are kept secure by a passphrase.
 No one can read your encrypted data unless they know the passphrase.

 On a Chromebook?
 Learn how to sync information across Chromebooks.

 The Google Web & App Activity setting includes an option to store your synced Chrome browsing history as part of your saved activity.

 This activity may be used to personalize your experience on other Google products, like Search or ads.
-For example, you may see a news story recommended in Google Now based on your Chrome history.
+For example, you may see a news story recommended in your feed based on your Chrome history.